You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 A second experiment was more interesting still; here, researchers actually chose people at random to be primed to think of themselves in individualistic or collectivistic terms.
 Stunningly, for those primed for individualism, meditation decreased their likelihood of volunteering by a shocking 33%.
 Yet for those primed for collectivism, meditation increased their likelihood of volunteering by a relatively encouraging 40%.

-Modern Western cultures, in contrast, have been individualist.
+Modern Western cultures, in contrast, have been individualistic.
+We emphasise the “self” in positive terms and romanticise the notion of the “rugged individual.”
 This would seem to make the introduction of meditation to the West a mixed blessing at best, running the risk of turning us into a society of borderline sociopaths and narcissists.
 But the genie can’t be put back into the bottle; meditation can’t be untaught to the West, and nor should it.

-The real solution for the West seems obvious: if we want meditation to cultivate our better angels and not our inner asshole, we need to bust the myth of individualism.
+The real solution for the West seems obvious: if we want meditation to cultivate our better angels and not our inner asshole, we need to bust the West’s simplistic binary that “individualism = good” and “collectivism = bad.”

 Now, I know that by even daring to question the gospel of individualism, in some people’s minds I might as well be trying to argue against truth, justice, and all that is good and holy in the world.
 In the West, the word “individualism” still rings with positive connotations: it’s said to be about being your own person, bucking the trend, going against the grain, standing out from the crowd.
 It’s almost synonymous with freedom itself.